About the workshop

 This workshop is intended for clinical trainees, clinicians, decision-makers, academics and researchers (epidemiologists, statisticians) with a general interest in the methodology of systematic reviews and for those planning to conduct a systematic review in the future.

-The three-day workshop combines a series of short lectures and exercises, led by Institute staff and invited lecturers from Canada and Europe.
+The two-day virtual workshop combines a series of short lectures and exercises, led by Institute staff.
 Extensive handout materials are provided.

 - evidence-based medicine, systematic reviews and the Cochrane Collaboration

 - literature searches